 Click Expert in the mode picker at the top of the Editor workspace.

-The histogram corroborates the visual evidence: this photo has a serious imbalance in the spread of color information.
-Rather than a largely unified curve, there is a marked separation of colors; reds and yellows are over-represented in the upper midtones and highlights, while greens and blues are lacking.
+The histogram corroborates the visual evidence: This photo has a serious imbalance in the spread of color information.
+Rather than a largely unified curve, there is a very marked separation of colors; reds and yellows are over-represented in the upper midtones and highlights, while greens and blues are lacking.

 Adjusting the white balance

 A color cast has the appearance of a tinted transparency overlaid on all the colors in your photograph.
-For example, the yellow-red cast commonly associated with indoor shots captured under tungsten lighting will be visible even on objects that should appear white, and even white paper photographed under fluorescent lighting will have a blue-green tint.
+For example, the blue-green tint commonly associated with fluorescent lighting will be visible even on objects that should appear white, and even white paper photographed under tungsten lighting will have a yellow-red cast, as can be clearly seen in our lesson image.

 Choose Enhance > Adjust Color > Remove Color Cast.
-The Remove Color Cast dialog box appears, and the pointer becomes an eyedropper cursor ().
+The Remove Color Cast dialog appears, and the pointer becomes an eyedropper ().

 - Click with the eyedropper to sample the pale stripe on the crab’s shell.
 If this introduces too much blue, click the Reset button in the Remove Color Cast dialog, and try again.
 Try targeting a slightly lighter or darker tone.
 When you’re satisfied with the results, click OK to close the Remove Color Cast dialog.

 Examine the color histogram.
 The histogram curve is much more balanced, though the photo could still be improved.
 For now, save the corrected image as DSC_0273_WhiteBalance.jpg, with all the usual settings; then, close the file.